icecube/icetray-public/icetray/resources/docs/classes/i3frame.rst

 While a frame has a stream, so does each key stored in the frame.
-The individual keys' streams simply identify whether that key was directly added to the frame using `Put()`, or whether it was mixed from a preceding frame on another stream, and if so from which stream.
+The individual keys' streams simply identify whether that key was directly added to the frame using :py:func:`.Put()`, or whether it was mixed from a preceding frame on another stream, and if so from which stream.
 Directly added keys - those whose streams match that of the containing frame - are termed 'native'.